-Most research into election fraud has occurred in the six battleground or swing states, until recently.
+Most research into election fraud began in the six battleground or swing states, yet after numerous other states reported integrity issues the research has widened.
 We’re hoping to expand our coverage to every state in the US.
-The below sections outline what we know so far about Delaware.
+The sections below outline what we know so far about Delaware.

 Seth Keshel’s Trend Analysis

-Former US military intelligence officer and statistical analyst Seth Keshel analyzed the trends of voter registrations versus actual votes and discovered alarming anomalies in a number of counties, ones that defy trends that (in some cases) have proved reliable for over 100 years.
+Former US military intelligence officer and statistical analyst Seth Keshel analyzed the trends of voter registrations versus actual votes and discovered alarming anomalies in a number of counties, ones that defy typical historical trends.
 He has published a report for every state, indicating which counties’ vote counts align with the trend in voter registrations and which have small or large divergences.

 |Trump votes||Biden votes||Other votes|